sams-tom/Multimodal-AUV/README - pypi.md

       └── __init__.py
 ```
 # Module features 🚀
-Here are some of the key capabilities of this GITHUB
+Here are some of the key capabilities of this module
 * **End-to-End Pipeline**:The repo offers a complete pipeline, allowing you to turn raw georeferenced imagery📸 and sonar tiffs 📡into **valid predictions with quantified uncertainty** by training Bayesian Neural Networks.

 * **Model to predict benthic habitat class (Northern Britain)**: Can download and run a model to evaluate bathymetric, sidescan and image "pairs"